 When fly fishing canals and rivers, use a 5–7 wt rod, a 10 lb tippet with 20 lb 12” shock.
 Pair that a 1 lb 1–2” streamer in white or yellow – the Dahlberg Diver, Marabou streamer, muddler flies, and all-black streamers in dirty water.
 It’s important to cast the fly right over a rising fish.
 Avoid fly fishing for Tarpon around bridges, because you might lose your catch on the surrounding obstacles.

 How to Hook a Tarpon

-Another problem with hooking Tarpon is in the strike: inexperienced anglers try to set the hook too soon.
-With natural bait, after getting a bite, first take in the slack line, then when you feel weight strike hard twice.
-It might also be a good idea to wait an additional second or two before setting the hook.
+Don’t worry!
+There are ways to avoid mistakes when hooking into this silvery gladiator.
+Let’s cover natural bait first.
+When you feel the bite, take in the slack line, wait until you feel the weight, and strike hard two times.
+It might also be a good idea to wait an additional couple of seconds before setting the hook.
 Waiting will make sure the bait is solidly in the Tarpon’s mouth.
-When using hard lures, strike as soon as you feel a heavy weight at the end of your line.
+If you’re using hard lures, strike as soon as you feel the fish’s weight at the end of your line.

-When fly fishing, most fishermen strike as soon as they see the fish eating the fly which is way too soon.
-Set the hook only when you feel the fish’s weight.
-If a Tarpon takes a fly while following it, stop stripping for a few moments to let the fly go deep into the fish’s mouth, then strike.
-If the fish takes while swimming towards you, set the hook several times in quick succession.
+Fly fishermen sometimes strike as soon as they see the fish eating the fly, which is too soon.
+Set the hook only when you feel the Tarpon’s weight.
+If your prey takes the fly while following it, stop stripping for a few moments to let the fly go deep into the fish’s mouth, then strike.
+If the fish takes the fly while swimming towards you, you should set the hook several times in quick succession.